-In this section, we demonstrate the advantage of the proposed CEs over conventional explanation techniques that attribute features to localize anomalies.
-Figure \ref{fig:cf_vs_fcdd} (a) shows CEs generated with our method and (b) heatmaps for the corresponding anomalies generated with Fully Convolutional Data Description (FCDD) \citep{liznerski2021}.

-FCDD's heatmaps explain only spatial aspects of the anomalies: FCDD highlights the horizontal bar in digit seven, the circle in digit nine, and almost all of digit eight.
-These spatial aspects of anomalies are also explained by the CEs created for the first concept, where the anomalies are turned into the digit one.
-However, FCDD's heatmaps fail to identify the color as being anomalous, whereas the proposed CEs capture this aspect with their second concept, where the anomalies are colored red, making them appear normal to the detector.
-This demonstrates that CEs can provide more holistic explanations of anomalies, at a higher semantic level.
+We demonstrate the advantage of the proposed CEs over conventional explanations that attribute features.
+Figure~\ref{fig:cf_vs_fcdd} shows (a) CEs generated with our method and (b) heatmaps for the corresponding anomalies generated with FCDD \citep{liznerski2021}.
+FCDD's heatmaps explain only spatial aspects of the AD: It highlights the horizontal bar in digit seven, the circle in digit nine, and all of digit eight.
+These spatial aspects are also explained by the CEs created for the first concept, where anomalies are turned into the digit one.
+However, FCDD's heatmaps fail to identify the color as anomalous, whereas our CEs capture this aspect with their second concept, where the anomalies are colored red, making them look normal.
+This shows that CEs can provide more holistic explanations.